Your Number Story

 BUILD EMOTIONAL VOCABULARY

-If our child faces a tough situation, we can ask how they feel about it – helping them understand, name, and communicate their emotions.
-A great tool for this is a Feelings Wheel (kids version) or Wheel of Emotions (teen/adult version).
+If your child faces a difficult situation, we must ask them how they feel about it, helping them understand, name and communicate their emotions.
+A good tool for this is The Wheel of Emotions (kids version or teen/adult version).

 SHARE THE FACTS